rusty-cluster/.github/profile/readme.md

 # Cluster is horizontal layer of friends

 * Only non-zero-sum games matter
+* Functional Programming ≫ OOP
 * Code composition important, 200+ lines of logic in one file are smell
 * Unit tests mandatory to not waste time on fixing regressions
-* CI with GitHub actions
-* Functional Programming ≫ OOP
 * Effective usage of memory and cpu cores matter
 * [Agile](https://agilemanifesto.org/principles.html) is democracy
-* Nix declarative deps provide reproducibility, simplify scaling and sharing the code